AguaClara/SWOT/Juan_logbook.md

 1. Finish the Flow Control and Measurement cheat sheet and powerpoint by the end of next week.
 2. Re-evaluate the my work priorities, considering time.
 Perhaps I should prioritize creating derivation sheets to remove derivations from powerpoints, and then spruce up the powerpoints before returning to the summary sheets.
 The summary sheets take a very, very long time to do well :/
 I think that will greatly improve the chance that some things are completely done and what _is_ done is done very well by the beginning of the semester.

+***
+## Eigth Progress Report: 5/??/2018
+### Done
+1. Make sure to check for consistency in these things in the final read-through:
+    1. Consistency in $Q \propto h$ vs $h \propto Q$

+2. Change image insertion from markdown style to html to allow for resizing- silly markdown